Michel-Rolph Trouillot

-Michel-Rolph Trouillot (November 26, 1949 – July 5, 2012; PhD, Johns Hopkins 1985) was a Haitian American academic and anthropologist.
-He was Professor of Anthropology and of Social Sciences at the University of Chicago.
+Michel-Rolph Trouillot (November 26, 1949 – July 5, 2012) was a Haitian American academic and anthropologist.
+He was a Professor of Anthropology and of Social Sciences at the University of Chicago.
 He was best known for his books Open the Social Science (1990), Silencing the Past: Power and the Production of History (1995), and Global Transformations (2003), which explored the origins and application of social science in academia and its implications in the world.
-Trouillot has been one of the most influential thinkers of Afro-Caribbean diaspora, because he developed wide-ranging academic work centered on Caribbean issues.
-Alyssa Goldstein Sepinwall holds that "Trouillot was one of the most original and thoughtful voices in academia.
+Trouillot has been one of the most influential thinkers of the Afro-Caribbean diaspora, because he developed wide-ranging academic work centered on Caribbean issues.
+Alyssa Goldstein Sepinwall mentioned that "Trouillot was one of the most original and thoughtful voices in academia.
 His writings influenced scholars worldwide in many fields, from anthropology to history to Caribbean studies".

 Biography

 Early life

 Trouillot was born on November 26, 1949, in Port-au-Prince, Haiti.
 His family included intellectuals, academics, and at least one judge.
 His father, Ernst Trouillot, a lawyer and professor at a prestigious lycee, hosted a television show about Haitian history as part of his academic contributions.
 His uncle, Henock Trouillot, was the director of the National Archives of Haiti, besides being a prolific writer and public historian.
-His family was also politically minded; Trouillot's stepmother, Ertha Pascal-Trouillot, a well-known lawyer and judge, was named interim president in 1990 as the country stabilized and prepared for the democratic elections.
+His family was also politically inclined; Trouillot's stepmother, Ertha Pascal-Trouillot, a well-known lawyer and judge, was named interim president in 1990 as the country stabilized and prepared for the democratic elections.
+His brother Lyonel Trouillot and sisters Évelyne Trouillot and Jocelyne Trouillot are all also academics and writers.

 Trouillot's life was marked by the personal experience of immigration and exile.
 Before beginning scholarly study, he was a songwriter and activist involved in political protest against the Duvalier dynasty in Haiti and against the American government's treatment of undocumented Haitian immigrants.
-In 1968, Trouillot left Haiti as part of the large wave of student activists fleeing the repression of the Duvalier dictatorship.
+In 1968, Trouillot left Haiti as part of the large wave of student activists fleeing the repression of Duvalier dictatorship.

 In 1971, Trouillot found refuge with his impoverished aunt in Brooklyn, New York.
 His family lived in a basement and slept on the floor.
-Trouillot started rehearsals for a Haitian exile theater company, Tanbou Libète (Drum of Freedom), in his basement.
+This is where Trouillot started rehearsals for a Haitian exile theater company, Tanbou Libète (Drum of Freedom).
 He was convinced that theater could be used to instigate social change and alter the course of politics.
 In 1978, he joined his aunt in Park Slope, Brooklyn, and completed a bachelor's degree in Caribbean history and culture at Brooklyn College, while working as a taxi driver and participating in the political and cultural activism of the Haitian diaspora.
 In 1978, Trouillot left Brooklyn to enroll in the anthropology program at Johns Hopkins University, where he completed his Ph.D, and began his career as an anthropologist.